 gempa dissemination server

 GDS is a modular expandable dissemination and publication server.
-It is using a plugin technology to import earthquake solutions from different sources, filter the incoming earthquake information and disseminate template based messages through various communication channels such as SMS, email, fax, Twitter and various Web services.
-GDS complements the functionality of seiscomp3 in the domain of dissemination of notifications and warnings.
+It employs a plugin technology to import earthquake solutions from different sources, filter the incoming earthquake information and disseminate template based messages through various communication channels such as SMS, email, fax, Twitter and various Web services.
+GDS complements the functionality of SeisComP in the domain of dissemination of notifications and warnings.

 A Web interface is provided which allows configuration of the GDS, interactive dissemination of bulletins and review of the dissemination history.